 After that we each did sleeves – Richard had spent time at art college doing his Foundation so took the lead – he did Voice of America, Chris did Seconds Too Late.
 I did Silent Command and Three Mantras which weren’t collage – I didn’t want to emulate anyone’s approach so was more interested in something different, a clean, graphic style, rather than montage.
 But all were done in a very lo-fi way – I did mine on the kitchen table at the Hula Kula house, with card, paint, Letraset, pen and ink.

 By the time of Red Mecca and Eight Crepuscule Tracks (1988) we’d begun to work with Neville Brody, who worked with those processes as well and refined much of it but the principles remained.
-Neville became very important in how we came across, but he understood us that’s why it worked.
+Neville became very important in how we came across, but he understood us – that’s why it worked.

 RL: And you also applied these ideas not only to your cover art but also your videos; and went on to play with Burroughs, Psychic TV, 23 Skidoo, and others as part of a loose conglomeration concerned with [then] new media and art forms and who was controlling them.
 Is there a parallel of sorts between the early CV artwork and the group’s approach to sound and composition?

 SM: Oh I think it all aligns.
 The ideas remain consistent it’s just the mediums that change.
-The intention being to draw new meaning and understanding from existing texts whatever the medium.
+The intention being to draw new meaning and understanding from existing texts, whatever the medium.
 Obviously we weren’t simply using found sound, texts or images to create work but layering and juxtaposing them with our own.
 We were quite distinct from artists like say Kraftwerk who built their work on a kind of purity, we incorporated Duchampian ‘other’ elements into our work – it was a fusion.
 We wanted to make sense out of the world by building elements of the existing world – television, radio, newspapers – into our work.

 RL: You even started one of the first independent video labels, Doublevision.
 How does that seem in retrospect?
 Am I right in thinking only the Cabaret Voltaire has been reissued on DVD?
 (2004)

 SM: Richard and I, along with Paul Smith who helped bring that together, are really proud of what we did with Doublevision.
-It was I believe the first video label.
+It was I believe the first independent video label.
 We saw the potential of video at the time as a way of getting into people’s homes.
 Television was opening up but there was a limit to how much we could infiltrate it but with VHS, which everybody had back then, we could offer sound and music to play when TV finished, usually by the time people had come home from the pub or club.

 It was an antidote to the record company promo videos of chart artists – we were a self-contained industry.
 Along with having a recording we set ourselves up to edit (and also shoot on Super 8 then transfer to video).
-It became a process that fitted in with making music and live visuals so made sense.
+It became a process that fitted in with making music and live visuals, so it made sense.
 It was a very ‘live’ immediate process that worked with how made music.

 RL: Why is cut-up such a great tool?
 I mean, it's a century old technique now, and has predecessors in the visual arts with collage and cubism.
 How has it become part of remixology and mash-up in the 21st Century?
 It's moved on from that random Dada process of words in a hat, hasn't it?
 And should we blame Burroughs for its dissemination into indie rock?